-In my reading of the handbook, the most innovative theoretical contribution derives from the ontological denial of ‘media’.
-If there are no media but rather object-bound processes of technical mediation, this implies that we do not focus on what is represented or excluded from representation, rather we focus on the material conditions for representation.
-From non-attributing an ontological a priori to media derives the epistemological question: how do conduct research on media, technology and organization?
-The handbook illustrates the following answer by its editors: “by reconstructing how such mediation organizes, and how organizing takes place around it; by revealing the material specificities of organization and tracing how mediation takes place” (p.
+In my reading of the Handbook, the most innovative theoretical contribution derives from the ontological denial of media.
+If there are no media but rather object-bound processes of technical mediation, this implies that we do not focus on what is represented or excluded from representation.
+Rather we focus on the material conditions for representation.
+From non-attributing an ontological a priori to media derives the epistemological question: How to conduct research on media, technology and organization?
+The Handbook’s editors respond “by reconstructing how such mediation organizes, and how organizing takes place around it; by revealing the material specificities of organization and tracing how mediation takes place (p.
 505).
-With this consideration the status of ‘the object’ is radically redefined, since there is something more than simply focusing on the processes generated around them that render organization possible.
-This something more is in my opinion the opening of the theoretical framework to the consideration of aesthetics both under the concept of ‘affect/being affected’ and aesthesis as forming.
-The editors’ conception of forming relates to “the idea that separate entities set in spatial relations to one another gives way to a more disorienting sense of continually interacting objects whose affective power is apprehended as a force of propensity and performative probability” (p.
+With this consideration, the status of the object is radically redefined since there is something more than simply focusing on the processes that renders organization possible.
+This something more is the opening of the theoretical framework to the consideration of aesthetics under both the concept of affect/being affected and aesthesis as forming.
+The editors’ conception of forming relates to ‘the idea that separate entities set in spatial relations to one another gives way to a more disorienting sense of continually interacting objects whose affective power is apprehended as a force of propensity and performative probability’ (p.
 505).
-Objects are the means and not the focus of inquiry, that can be approached only from within other objects.
+Objects are the means and not the focus of inquiry, and can be approached only from within other objects.

-In levying a critique to the handbook (this is expected from the reviewer) I noticed that a sensibility towards the aesthetic dimension is more present in the editors’ conclusion than in the chapters.
-We cannot expect much homogeneity within 43 chapters, nevertheless I regret that the attention to the affective power of mediations – that make the object present-at-hand rather than ready-to-hand – and to aesthesis as the process of forming is not more present, since they enrich not only the concept of mediation, but also the empirical means for conducting research on media, technology and organization.
-Maybe the fault is my own, since I am particularly attentive both to affect and to the idea of forming as formativeness, using the concept in the formulation derived from Pareyson’s philosophy (Gherardi and Strati, 2017; Strati, 2018).
+In levying a critique of the Handbook (this is expected of the reviewer), I noticed that the aesthetic dimension is more present in the editors’ conclusion than in the chapters.
+We cannot expect much homogeneity within 43 chapters; nevertheless, I regret that the attention to the affective power of mediations – that make the object present-at-hand rather than ready-to-hand – and to aesthesis as the process of forming is not more evident since this would enrich not only the concept of mediation, but also the empirical means for conducting research on media, technology and organization.
+Maybe the fault is mine, since I am particularly attentive to both affect and to the idea of forming as formativeness, using the concept in the formulation derived from Pareyson’s philosophy (Gherardi and Strati, 2017; Strati, 2018).
 This concept directs the researchers’ attention to the process of ‘knowing while inventing the way of knowing’ and thus the idea of forming is material-semiotic.